Call4Cloud | MMP-C | Autopilot | Device Preparation

 In this example above, I am using the EncryptableVolume Entity/Dataset and adding the TPM Entity to it.
 If you want to learn more about how you could use KQL to query your device, read this blog from Joost Gelijsteen!

 When we take a look at the datasets (Entities) available, we will notice that we are still restricted to a couple of WMI queries (QueryWMIEntity).
-If you check out the IME Pivot DLL, you could spot them all!
+You could spot them all if you check out the IME Pivot DLL!

 I assume the number of available datasets/Entities will increase later on once Intune Pivot is being used broadly.
-Once we have defined the KQL query and pressed the run command, a push command will be sent to the device that will trigger the IME to execute the Device Query.
+Once we have defined the KQL query and pressed the run command, a push command will be sent to the device, triggering the IME to execute the Device Query.

-After the query is executed successfully it will send back the devicequery results to the service.
-This flow only takes a couple of seconds (if everything checks out!)
+After the query is executed successfully, it will send back the device query results to the service.
+This flow only takes a few seconds (if everything checks out!)
 Thats fast!!!!

 For everyone familiar with CMPivot, let me show you something!
 CmPivot is a feature in Microsoft Endpoint Configuration Manager (ConfigMgr) that allows administrators to query and retrieve real-time information from managed devices in their environment. (sounds familiar,right?)